nushackers/digest/_posts/2014-09-25-consistent-hashing.md

 2 machines!
 A distributed hash table ([DHT][])!

 ## Keyspace partitioning
-If you've been following along, the question you should have right now, is __how do you resize a DHT accross machines?__
+If you've been following along, the question you should have right now, is __how do you resize a DHT across machines?__

 If you think about it, if you had say, a million key-value pairs distributed across 5 machines, and now wanted to add 2 more machines (i.e. grow the hash table), resizing and rehashing all of them seems like a bad idea and probably a last resort.